microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ## Summary

-Currently we have no style-guide/functionality requirements how to be consistent when writing stories for converged components.
-This RFC should describe (as we progress) the style we wanna go forward.
+Currently we have no style-guide/functionality requirements on how to be consistent when writing stories for converged components.
+This RFC should describe (as we progress) the style we want going forward.

 ## Problem statement

-For convergence (vNext) we agreed on collocated stories approach that uses [Component Story Format (CSF)](https://storybook.js.org/docs/react/api/csf) for implementation.
+For convergence (vNext) we agreed on a collocated stories approach that uses [Component Story Format (CSF)](https://storybook.js.org/docs/react/api/csf) for implementation.

 **What are we missing:**